Subscribe to be notified when the Fall 2019 application opens online at www.hesc.ny.gov/excelsior.

 - The Excelsior Scholarship is a “last dollar” award.
 This means that students must first apply for FAFSA and TAP.
 The Excelsior Scholarship will then cover the remaining balance of tuition after Pell, TAP and other grants, scholarships or other gift-aid for eligible students.
 For complete instructions on how to apply for FAFSA and TAP please click here: Apply for Aid

 - Students will need to apply for the Excelsior Scholarship.
 The Excelsior Scholarship application is available online during a certain window, usually March-July.
-The Spring 2019 application is now available at: www.hesc.ny.gov/excelsior.
-Application deadline is January 14, 2019.
+The application will be available at: www.hesc.ny.gov/excelsior.

 - Excelsior Scholarship eligibility requirements: